dr-daisuke-urano/Plant-Hyperspectral/README.md

 plt.show()
 ```

-&nbsp; &nbsp; d.
+d.
 Crop the image to focus on the region of interest using the contour
 ```python
 x, y, w, h = cv2.boundingRect(contour)
 l = max(w, h)